 These sanctions apply within the territory of the EU, to EU nationals in any location, to companies and organisations incorporated in a Member State, and on-board aircraft or vessels under a Member States’ jurisdiction.
 In Ireland, a person who is guilty of an offence under these regulations can be subject to both a fine and imprisonment.

 Although the framework of the EU’s Russian sanctions regime has been in place since 2014, most restrictive measures were adopted during the course of 2022.
-The adoption of nine additional packages in less than 12 months has made tracking the evolving sanctions landscape challenging, particularly when assessing the possible implications for business and transactions conducted in Ireland where a Russian nexus occurs only tangentially.
+The regular adoption of new sanctions ‘packages’ has made tracking the evolving sanctions landscape challenging, particularly when assessing the possible implications for business and transactions conducted in Ireland where a Russian nexus occurs only tangentially.

-In 2022, we advised numerous clients on their obligations and responsibilities under EU sanctions regulations.
+We continue to advise numerous clients on their obligations and responsibilities under EU sanctions regulation.
 In some cases, sanctions are directly applicable to the core parties and/or business activities, and the need for a sanctions review is obvious.
 However, some transactions which on the surface concern exclusively Irish/EU interests have been shown to require careful review based on, for example, a Russian entity which is a member of the wider company group, or an ultimate beneficial owner who is individually designated.

-EU adopts ninth package of sanctions against Russia
+EU adopts tenth package of sanctions against Russia

-The EU adopted its ninth package of Russia/Ukraine sanctions in mid-December 2022.
-The nine packages adopted last year build on the sanctions imposed since 2014, following the illegal annexation of Crimea and Sevastopol.
+The EU adopted its tenth package of Russia/Ukraine sanctions on 25 February 2023.
+The ten packages build on the sanctions imposed since 2014, following the illegal annexation of Crimea and Sevastopol.
 The most recent package includes a range of measures designed to increase pressure on Russia and its government.